Kayden36/icarus-AI/README.md

 This prototype demonstrates how an AI Agent helps empower off-grid communities with connectivity in form of SMS, Voice & Data microbundles using Carbon Credits generated when CO2 Emissions are avoided by consuming Solar Power. iCARUS AI is deployed on https://vgridafrica.com, a gamified web application which measures solar power usage and carbon emissions avoided & rewards users with connectivity credits that can be redeemed as SMS, Data & Voice bundles on demand.

+# Introduction
-ICARUS AI is designed to abstract away from the complex mechanism behind this process to help users seamlessly connect their solar units to earn & reap the rewards in a fun conversational manner.
+Connectivity remains poor in regions such as Southern Africa despite abundant sustainable energy resources, in particular solar energy and photovoltaics with rich carbon offsetting potential.
+This AI model is designed to abstract away from the complex mechanism carbon crediting mechanisms and GHG mitigation activity registration bureaucracy to help users seamlessly connect solar units & track carbon offsets to earn & reap "CONNECTIVITY CREDITS" from carbon markets which have remained exclusive to large corporations.
+ICARUS AI is poised to easily disrupt this status quo, in a fun conversational manner.

-KNOWLEDGE BASE
+# KNOWLEDGE BASE
-i.
-Global Electricity Grid
+_ Global Electricity Grid
 Description: A global map of electricity transmission and distribution lines, derived using the Gridfinder model.
 This dataset provides insights into existing grid infrastructure worldwide, enabling better planning for energy solutions.
 Source: World Bank
 Link: World Bank Data Catalog